tum-pbs/pbdl-book/supervised-arch.md

 Neural Network Architectures
 =======================

-The connectivity of the individual "neurons" in a neural network has a substantial influence on the capabilities of a network consisting of a large number of them.
+The connectivity of the individual "neurons" in a neural network has a substantial influence on the capabilities of the network.
+Typical ones consist of a large number of these connected "neuron" units.
 Over the course of many years, several key architectures have emerged as particularly useful choices, and in the following we'll go over the main considerations for choosing an architecture.
-Our focus is to introduce ways of incorporating PDE-based models (the "physics"), rather than the subtleties of NN architectures, and hence this section will be kept relatively brief.
+Our focus is to introduce ways of incorporating PDE-based models (the "physics"), rather than the subtleties of NN architectures.

 ```{figure} resources/arch01.jpg
 ---